Last Updated on 27 August 2024 by Cycloscope

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-Opposite KK there are a few Island, Palau Gaya being the biggest, apparently beautiful but with a dubious reputation.
+Opposite KK there are a few islands, Palau Gaya being the biggest, apparently beautiful but with a dubious reputation.

 From Kota Kinabalu to Tenom: the Crocker range – 171km

 We decided instead to try a kind of climb we are more akin to, a bike one, across the Crocker Range.
-Many locals said we were crazy in trying this, and well, it was a very tough one!
+Many locals said we were crazy to try this, and well, it was a very tough one!

-Just outside Kota Kinabalu, the road (road 500) is suddenly in a nice countryside, following a small stream where we can bath, it’s 40 Celsius, as always in Borneo.
+Just outside Kota Kinabalu, the road (road 500) is suddenly in a nice countryside, following a small stream where we can bathe, it’s 40 Celsius, as always in Borneo.

 Around 12km out of town the road begins to go slightly uphill, becoming steeper at km20 and really steep at km25.
 There are almost no places to camp, we pitch our tent after 5 more km, between a few dragon fruit plants along the road, careful not to touch the spikes.
 No places to eat or shops in this area either.